Understanding Exponents (Why does 0^0 = 1?)

 Although we planned on obliterating the number, we never used the machine.
 No usage means new = old, and the scaling factor is 1.
 0^0 = 1 * 0^0 = 1 * 1 = 1 — it doesn’t change our original number.
 Mystery solved!

 (For the math geeks: Defining 0^0 as 1 makes many theorems work smoothly.
 In reality, 0^0 depends on the scenario (continuous or discrete) and is under debate.
-The microwave analogy isn’t about rigor — it helps me see why it should be 1, in a way that “repeated counting” does not.)
+The microwave analogy isn’t about rigor — it helps me see why it could be 1, in a way that “repeated counting” does not.)

 Advanced: Repeated Exponents (a to the b to the c)